Also known as a Class 3 occlusion, an underbite can result in a painful tooth-to-tooth contact or tooth-to-gum contact for your dog.

 - Normal for some breeds like the Boxer, Boston Terrier, and Bulldog.

-What an Underbite may look like:
+How an Underbite may look:

 Possible Therapy / Treatment:

 Selective extraction of the least functionally important tooth to allow the other tooth to erupt into a non-traumatic position.
 In some cases, orthodontic therapy is performed to tip a tooth into a non-traumatic position.